gharib85/Quantum_Fisher_Information/Variable beam-splitter reflectivity estimation/README.md

 ### Add new algorithm

 New algorithms can be added to the library of optimization algorithms by creating a derived class from the `OptAlg` class.
-The functions are designed based on swarm intelligence algorithms and evolutionary algorithms which shares the same backbone functions for initializing the population, for selecting the final solution candidate, and so forth.
+The functions are designed based on swarm intelligence algorithms and evolutionary algorithms which share the same backbone functions for initializing the population, for selecting the final solution candidate, and so forth.
 Aspects that are specific to the algorithm, such as how the new candidates are generated and selected, are declared as virtual function in `OptAlg` to allow the functions to be called from the derived class.

 The functions, including virtual functions, are listed in OptAlg class document.